dCO2/Dendron-for-Pubd-Notes/notes/same tree - leetcode 100.md

 - It is clear that this was the most intuitive way for me to think about solving recursion.
 VIZ: Initialize some global variable, and go through each of the (base)cases for the recursion so that some condition modifies the global variable.
 - The same pattern is seen when I solved for [[validate binary search tree - leetcode 98]], [[balanced binary tree - leetcode 110]],...
 - There's however a much better approach to the above code with the same logic but refactored elegantly.
-See [[thinking non-intuitively about rescurion]].
+See [[thinking non-intuitively about recursion]].
 - I only wonder if a beginner has to go through this stage of thinking about "_each of the (base)cases for the recursion so that some condition modifies the global variable_" before they finally begin to write shorter, cleaner recursive code.
 - Also, mind you, the code is not verbose because of the choice of programming language; c++, but because of my (intuitive & beginner) thought process while solving it.